SnowyMouse/halo2-color-plate-extractor/README.md

 # Halo 2 Color Plate Extractor

-This tool extracts color plates from a bitmap directory.
+This tool extracts color plates from a bitmap tag.

 You will need to have the H2EK (Halo 2 Mod Tools) installed.
 You can get this from Steam at https://store.steampowered.com/app/1613450/Halo_2_Mod_Tools__MCC/